This story was originally published and last updated .

-Linux (Beta) operates in a container under Chrome OS, giving you access to a large selection of Linux apps like Inkscape, Audacity, and Steam.
-The following flag will help to improve the Linux experience.
+Linux (Beta) operates in a container under Chrome OS, giving you access to an extensive selection of Linux apps like Inkscape, Audacity, and Steam.
+The following flag will help improve the Linux experience.

-- Unable to play games on your Chromebook due to the frustrating cursor?
+- Unable to play games on your Chromebook because of the frustrating cursor?
 Enable this Chrome flag to allow Linux applications to request the mouse pointer, necessary when playing Linux games on Chrome OS.

 Chrome OS UI tweaks

 Want to toggle on some new flags that bring cosmetic changes to the Chrome OS UI?
-This set of flags will round corners and change other elements.
+This flag will round corners and enhance its looks.